-In addition to the VUP, MINALOC runs two other social assistance schemes: the Genocide Survivors Support and Assistance Fund, and the Rwanda Demobilisation and Reintegration Commission.
+In addition to the VUP, MINALOC runs two other social assistance schemes: the Genocide Survivors Support and Assistance Fund and the Rwanda Demobilisation and Reintegration Commission.
 Outside these core programmes are the social protection initiatives run by other ministries such the Girinka 'One Cow per Poor Family' programme of the Ministry of Agriculture, the free basic education programme, subsidised subscriptions for mutual health insurance, and in-kind social care services run by the Ministry of Gender and Family Promotion.
 Moreover, Rwanda has a limited system of contributory social protection mechanisms that enable people in formal employment to access medical care and an old-age pension.

-8.1 People with disabilities
+8.1 Persons with disabilities

 Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Gakenke district is among the districts with a lower percentage of people with a major disability (3.3%).
-This percentage is under the national average of 4.5% and the Northern Province average of 4.8%.
-The district with the most people with a major disability is Burera, with 8.2%.
+It shows that Gasabo district is ranked fourth last country-wide by percentage of people with a major disability (2.2%).
+This percentage is below the national average of 4.5% and is almost the same as the average for Kigali City (2.3%).
+The district with the highest proportion of people with a major disability is Burera, with 8.2%.